ACruzadoP/reply_builder/README.md

     3. Write every reply from scratch, using prefabs as well as prewritten sentences.

+Before launching for the first time, you will have to delete the content of "log.txt".

 A guide will be recorded and provided by me as soon as possible.